-After this criticism, officials who ran Willowbrook decided to move some residents out, to relieve the overcrowding.
+Willowbrook was overcrowded, and officials in charge decided to relocate some residents.
 They moved Marguerite and over 200 other disabled children from Willowbrook to the Gouverneur Hospital on the Lower East Side in Manhattan.
 While Marguerite was at Gouverneur Hospital, Willie Mae Goodman and other parents and activists kept fighting for the decent home and education that Marguerite deserved.1

 Date: Jul 11, 2021

-How to cite: “Willie Mae Goodman Interview,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/gouverneur-parents-association/willie-mae-goodman.
+How to cite: “Willie Mae Goodman Interview, excerpt,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/willie-mae-goodman.

 - What remarks from Willie Mae Goodman stand out to you?
 Why?